k8shell-io/docs/docs/concepts/overview/integration.md

 All gRPC traffic is secured with TLS.
 Certificates and private keys are automatically provisioned and rotated through cert-manager integrated with an external PKI provider such as HashiCorp Vault.
 Rotation occurs by default every 30 days.
 When new certificates are issued, services automatically reload them and re-establish their gRPC listeners without downtime, ensuring continuous secure communication inside the K8shell platform.

 The following diagram illustrates the high-level communication flow.
-For simplicity, it shows only the API server and provisioner integration.
+For brevity, it shows only the API server and provisioner integration.
 The same integration pattern applies to other services, including chained service-to-service calls.

 ```mermaid
 %%{init:{ "theme": "base", "fontSize": 26 }}%%